 High-quality dive equipment rental: full dive gear set and torches

 Free GoPro & video lights rental – upon request – please mind that there might be GoPro usage charge for some cenotes

 Prices are fixed, regardless of the number of people in the group.

 Viewed from the surface, you won’t have much to see at Taj Mahal Cenote.
-There’s only a small entrance area with no real space for swimming or snorkelling.
-When you dive though, you pass through several remarkable areas, each with their own one-of-a-kind natural beauty.
+There’s only a small entrance area with no real space for swimming or snorkeling.
+When you dive though, you pass through several remarkable areas, each with its own one-of-a-kind natural beauty.

 There’s also the halocline layer – where saltwater and freshwater meet – which, in Tajma Ha, happens in a tunnel, creating a very bizarre effect indeed!
 The so-called “Chinese Garden” is likewise reachable if you get far enough.

 At the surface level, diving in Tajma Ha doesn’t have much to offer.
 It’s only when you get down deeper that this amazing cavern reveals its wonders.